M. Charles Gould

 Charles Gould is a MSU Extension Educator who provides relevant expertise in the areas of renewable energy and energy conservation to Michigan farmers and agribusiness that enable them to be sustainable now and in the future.

 Charles Gould is a MSU Extension Educator who provides relevant expertise in the areas of renewable energy and energy conservation to Michigan farmers and agribusiness that enable them to be sustainable now and in the future.
-He has particular expertise in solar investment analysis, bioenergy crop production, small anaerobic digesters, implementing on-farm energy conservation measures, and creating value-added products from manure and bioenergy crops.
+He has particular expertise in agrivoltaics, bioenergy crop production, small anaerobic digesters, implementing on-farm energy conservation measures, and creating value-added products from manure and bioenergy crops.

 Charles is the author of peer-reviewed articles, bulletins, fact sheets, textbook chapters, and curriculum.
 He also has numerous articles published in the popular farm press.
-Since 1995, Charles has secured, provided leadership, and successfully managed 22 needs-based grants totaling over $400,000 from private, university and government funding sources.
-Two noteworthy projects required working closely with elected officials, agribusiness, farmers, university specialists and agricultural agency personnel to determine the viability of a regional anaerobic digester and a regional composting facility.
+Since 1995, Charles has secured, provided leadership for, and successfully managed 22 needs-based grants totaling over $400,000 from private, university and government funding sources.
 He has assisted 20 entrepreneurs in developing some aspect of their business plan.
 In sum, he has over 30 years of experience formulating and executing strategic objectives to bring about changes in clientele behaviors and perceptions that result in increased profits, a cleaner environment, and greater societal benefits.

 Charles received his Bachelor’s degree from Utah State University and his Master’s degree from The University of Georgia.
 He has been with Michigan State University Extension since 1995.